Admissions

 2. Re-admittance requires that the student be in good disciplinary status, good financial standing, and update directory information with the college.

-3. Students that have been away from the college for at least one year and less than three years must complete an update form on their MySLCC account.
+3. Students who have been away from the college for more than one year must complete an admissions update form.

-1. In accordance with the procedures in 8 C.F.R. § 214.3, Approval of Schools for Enrollment of F and M Non-immigrants, a school or school system seeking authorization for attendance by non-immigrant students under 8 C.F.R. § 101(a)(15)(F)(i) or 101(a)(15)(M)(i), or both, must file a petition for certification with SEVP, using the Student and Exchange Visitor Information System (SEVIS).
+1. Following the procedures in 8 C.F.R. § 214.3, Approval of Schools for Enrollment of F and M Non-immigrants, a school or school system seeking authorization for attendance by non-immigrant students under 8 C.F.R. § 101(a)(15)(F)(i) or 101(a)(15)(M)(i), or both, must file a petition for certification with SEVP, using the Student and Exchange Visitor Information System (SEVIS).

 2. International Student Services is responsible for implementing guidelines designed to review and accept applications from qualified non-immigrants.